IWF Analysts working at a computer

 We also run public campaigns, to help share our learning.
 Encouraging teenage boys who might have accidently stumbled on child abuse images to report to our Hotline, or helping parents have difficult conversations with their children about staying safe online are important messages for people.

 At IWF we recognise online child sexual abuse imagery is a global problem, which demands a global solution.
 So, we’ve taken our fight to countries without anywhere to report online child sexual abuse.
 Working in partnership with local people, we provide scaled down Reporting Portals which feed directly to our expert analysts in the UK.
-Today we have nearly 50 of these portals.
+Today we have over 50 of these portals.

 It’s all part of our mission to help victims of child sexual abuse worldwide, by identifying and removing the online record of their abuse.
 If you share our vision, why not consider making a donation, or if you represent a company, take a look at memberships and partnerships.